Carloast0790/Solids1.0/README.md

 # Solids1.0
 Solids is a tool written in Python used for crystal structure prediction.
-It relies on two different algorithms to perform energy ladscape
+It relies on two different algorithms to perform the energy ladscape
-explorations: A Metaheuristic (kindly referred to as Kick) designed for a quick exploration and a Modified Genetic Algorithm (GA) for more throug explorations.
-The first scheme builds random structures, relaxes them with one of the interfaced codes and presents the results.
+explorations: A Metaheuristic (kindly referred to as Kick) designed for a quick exploration, and a Modified Genetic Algorithm (GA) for more complex and dedicated explorations.
+The first scheme builds random structures, relaxes them with one of the interfaced codes and presents the results in a POSCAR type file.
 The second scheme is more thorough in the exploration by applying operators of mutation and hereditary.

 # Updates
 - Correction of initial random generation
 - Addition of GULP examples
+- Addition of new random structures in GA